bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 ![buttons](buttons.png)

-As the example shows, there are some small external differences between buttons.
-The DRY principle addresses entities that are functionally similar but have different formatting.
+As you can see, there are some small external differences between the buttons.
+The DRY principle is about exactly these types of entities – they are functionally similar, but they have different formatting.

 There isn't any reason to combine different types of blocks just because they have, for instance, the same color or size.